Putting together a technology stack for a project is a task in itself.

 What is Node.js used for?

 Since we have outlined the advantages and disadvantages of Node.js, let’s see how they translate into the practical aspects.
-We will try to determine when to use Node.js in web development in order to achieve the best application performance.
+We will try to determine when to use Node.js and what is Node.js used for in web development in order to achieve the best application performance.

-- Real-time applications.
+Real-time applications.
 As we have found that Node.js can ensure great speed and performance, one of the textbook Node.js use cases is real-time messaging, or chatting.
-The environment can support intense traffic of multiple short messages, or chatrooms when messages are displayed to many users at the same time.
+The environment can support heavy traffic of multiple short messages, or chatrooms when messages are displayed to many users at the same time.

 Visit our blog for the detailed research on the companies that have chosen Node.js as the platform to develop their applications.